giellalt/giellalt.github.io/infra/GettingStartedUsingHomebrew.md

 Then:

-1. `brew install autoconf automake gawk git-lfs icu4c pkg-config python3 saxon subversion`
+1. `brew install autoconf automake gawk git-lfs icu4c pkg-config python3 saxon subversion pyyaml`
 1. NB!
 Note the output from icu4c and gawk installations.
 Do follow the instructions on how to add them to the path in your shell environment.
 1. Restart Terminal (Cmd+Q)
-1. `python3 -m pip install PyYAML`

 For those working with `git`: